ActuallyAdequate/Chimaera/core/rules/abilities.md

 ### Block Sound

 Tags: `Free`
-You can close your ears so you can hear nothing.
+You can close your ears so that you can hear nothing.

 ### Box Kick